SegoCode/AutoWall/README.md

 Turn gifs into windows live wallpapers.
 The most simple and useful [Weebp](src/weebp) implementation in autoit.
 Autowall Support others video formats but CPU usage increases, only recommend gifs files or webs.

 ## Features
-- Portable
+- Portable.
-- Browse your gif files (Or write web URL example: http://www.example.com)
+- Browse your gif files (Or write web URL example: http://www.example.com).
-- Reset button to reverse all and delete config files
+- Reset button to reverse all and delete config files.
-- Set your wallpaper on windows startup
+- Set your wallpaper on windows startup.

  *Set youtube video as a wallpaper using this url format;*